z390development/z390/doc/svc_services.md

 * The default is the implied length of the receiving field.
 Maximum value is 4095 bytes.
 * _len_ may be specified as _(reg)_.
-* Maximum value is 2G bytes.
+* Maximum register value is 2G - 1 bytes.
 * If _label_ is specified as _(reg)_, then _len_ is mandatory.

 **WAIT=**